 These important opportunities provide a platform for the professional development of the emergency management sector.

 The Alberta Emergency Management Framework Review report provides a summary of the engagement session’s activities and the input we received.

-The Emergency Management Stakeholder Summit is an important professional development opportunity that inspires disaster and emergency management partners with thought-provoking ideas.
-It also serves as a platform to build and strengthen relationships with your emergency management partners across our province.
+This vital and popular professional development opportunity will inspire disaster and emergency management partners with thought-provoking and innovative ideas as well as a platform to build and strengthen relationships and networking opportunities.

 Event materials from past stakeholder summits are available below.

 - AEMA Achievement Award Recipients (PDF, 1.0 MB)

 - Get to Know Our Keynote Speaker 2 (PDF, 125 KB)